TITLE 50: INSURANCE

 Note: Certain policies and contracts may not be covered or fully covered.
 For example, coverage does not extend to any portion of a policy or contract that the insurer does not guarantee, such as certain investment additions to the account value of a variable life insurance policy or a variable annuity contract.
 There are also residency requirements and other limitations under Illinois law.

 To learn more about these protections, as well as protections relating to group contracts or retirement plans, please visit the Association's website at www.ilhiga.org or contact:

 Illinois Department of Insurance

 Springfield, Illinois 62767

-Insurance companies and agents are not allowed by Illinois law to use the existence of the Association or its coverage to encourage you to purchase any form of insurance.
-When selecting an insurance company, you should not rely on Association coverage.
+Insurance companies, health maintenance organizations and agents are not allowed by Illinois law to use the existence of the Association or its coverage to encourage you to purchase any form of insurance.
+When selecting an insurance company or health maintenance organization, you should not rely on Association coverage.
 If there is any inconsistency between this notice and Illinois law, then Illinois law will control.

 The Association is not an insurance company or health maintenance organization.
 If you wish to contact your insurance company or health maintenance organization, please use the phone number found in your policy or contact the Illinois Department of Insurance at DOI.InfoDesk@illinois.gov.

 (Source: Amended at 43 Ill.
 Reg.
 3290, effective February 25, 2019)